Body Cameras for Darebin City Council, Australia

 “The next thing we know is that he has contacted the local radio station and fabricated that his children were in the street playing when it was taken, frightening them and that he was not informed when it was happening.
 The local newspaper then ran with an article based on what he said on the front page.
 Our media team was only notified or asked to comment after the fact and because we were wearing body cameras and had captured the entire visit, we invited them to come and view the footage.
 They never came; they knew they’d made a mistake.

 “This is where the body cameras have been invaluable to us.
 The footage totally exonerated the officers in their duties and prevented us from having to investigate the matter, spending countless hours and sending emails back and forth.
 People just have to see the footage and that tells them exactly what had happened.
 It put my media team, my officers, and the whole team in the right and we know we have done the right thing in buying the cameras.

 “Another recent example is where a woman had complained that an officer was being rude to her during an interaction.
 I watched the footage back and disagreed completely with her comments and when I got in touch with her to tell her that we had recorded the interaction on video and that her account did not hold up, we didn’t hear back from her again.
 Some people these days play the victim when they’re caught out.

-“Prior to them coming on board one of teams had between 8 -12 verbal and physical assaults a year, about one a month.
+“Prior to them coming onboard one of the teams had between 8 -12 verbal and physical assaults a year, about once a month.
 This has been reduced dramatically.
-With me and my team it was mainly verbal assault we had to deal with and now we have the Reveal cameras I’ve not had to deal with any incidents.
+With me and my team, it was mainly verbal assault we had to deal with and now we have the Reveal cameras I’ve not had to deal with any incidents.

 Learn more about Reveal body cameras by clicking here.